-8.3.
-Use of the PhilGEPS
+8.3 Use of the PhilGEPS

-- 8.3.1.
-All Procuring Entities are mandated to fully use the PhilGEPS in accordance with the policies, rules, regulations, and procedures adopted by the GPPB and embodied in this IRR.
+8.3.1 All Procuring Entities are mandated to fully use the PhilGEPS in accordance with the policies, rules, regulations, and procedures adopted by the GPPB and embodied in this IRR.
 In this connection, all Procuring Entities shall register with the PhilGEPS and shall undertake measures to ensure their access to an on-line network to facilitate the open, speedy and efficient on-line transmission, conveyance and use of electronic data messages or electronic documents.
-The DBM-PS shall assist Procuring Entities to ensure their on-line connectivity and help in training their personnel responsible for the operation of the PhilGEPS from their terminals. - 8.3.2.
-The rules and regulations governing the manual method of procurement shall apply whenever the rules in this Section are silent.
-Further, the GPPB is authorized to approve changes in the procurement process to adapt to improvements in modern technology, provided that such modifications are consistent with the provisions of Section 3 of the Act and this IRR.
+The DBM-PS shall assist Procuring Entities to ensure

-16 Refer to Appendix 3 for the Guidelines for Electronic Bidding (E-Bidding).
+$^{^{\}rm 22}$ Refer to Appendix 3 for the Revised Guidelines on Electronic Bidding.

-- 8.4.
-Pre-bid Conferences and Notices under the PhilGEPS - 8.4.1.
-Pre-bid conferences shall be conducted in accordance with Section 22 of this IRR. ${\rm (a)}$ - 8.4.2.
-Requests for clarification from bidders may be sent electronically to the BAC.
-To be binding on bidders, clarifications and amendments to the Invitation to Bid/Request for Expression of Interest and to the Bidding Documents shall be in the form of Supplemental/Bid Bulletins which shall be posted in the PhilGEPS bulletin board. - 8.4.3.
-The Supplemental/Bid Bulletins mentioned in the immediately preceding Subsection as well as all other notices to be made by the BAC to the bidders or prospective bidders shall be posted in the PhilGEPS bulletin board and sent electronically to the e-mail address indicated in the bidders' registration. - 8.5.
-Registration, Eligibility Requirements and Submission of Bids under the PhilGEPS - 8.5.1.
-To ensure the widest dissemination of the Invitation to Bid/Request for Expression of Interest, manufacturers, suppliers, distributors, contractors and/or consultants shall register with the PhilGEPS.
+- their on-line connectivity and help in training their personnel responsible for the operation of the PhilGEPS from their terminals. - 8.3.2 The rules and regulations governing the manual method of procurement shall apply whenever the rules in this Section are silent.
+Further, the GPPB is authorized to approve changes in the procurement process to adapt to improvements in modern technology, provided that such modifications are consistent with the provisions of Section 3 of the Act and this IRR. - 8.4 Pre-bid Conferences and Notices under the PhilGEPS - 8.4.1 Pre-bid conferences shall be conducted in accordance with Section 22 of this IRR{.(a)} - 8.4.2 Requests for clarification from bidders may be sent electronically to the BAC.
+To be binding on bidders, clarifications and amendments to the Invitation to Bid/Request for Expression of Interest and to the Bidding Documents shall be in the form of Supplemental/Bid Bulletins which shall be posted in the PhilGEPS bulletin board. - 8.4.3 The Supplemental/Bid Bulletins mentioned in the immediately preceding Subsection as well as all other notices to be made by the BAC to the biddersor prospective bidders shall be posted in the PhilGEPS bulletin board and sent electronically to the e-mail address indicated in the bidders' registration. - 8.5 Registration, Eligibility Requirements and Submission of Bids under the PhilGEPS - 8.5.1 To ensure the widest dissemination of the Invitation to Bid/Request for Expression of Interest, manufacturers, suppliers, distributors, contractors and/or consultants shall register with the PhilGEPS.
 All Procuring Entities already maintaining an electronic registry upon the effectivity of this IRR shall integrate the same with that of the PhilGEPS.
-A manufacturer, supplier, distributor, contractor or consultant duly registered with the PhilGEPS may participate in a procurement undertaken by any Procuring Entity, provided that the said manufacturer, supplier, distributor, contractor or consultant maintains its registration current and updated in accordance with the provisions of this IRR, and its registration is proper and relevant to the particular type of procurement. - 8.5.2.
-All bidders shall upload and maintain in PhilGEPS a current and updated file of the following Class "A" eligibility documents under Sections 23.1(a) and 24.1(a):17 - a) Registration Certificate; - b) Mayor's/Business Permit or its Equivalent Document; - c) Tax Clearance; - d) Philippine Contractors Accreditation Board (PCAB) license and registration; and - e) Audited Financial Statements.
+A manufacturer, supplier, distributor, contractor or consultant duly registered with the PhilGEPS may participate in a procurement undertaken by any Procuring Entity, provided that the said manufacturer, supplier, distributor, contractor or consultant maintains its registration current and updated in accordance with the provisions of this IRR, and its registration is proper and relevant to the particular type of procurement. - 8.5.2 All bidders shall upload and maintain in PhilGEPS a current and updated file of the following Class "A" eligibility documents under Sections 23.1(a) and 24.1(a):23 - a) Registration Certificate; - b) Mayor's/Business Permit or its Equivalent Document; - c) Tax Clearance;

-17 Informing all procuring entities on the deferment of the implementation of the mandatory submission of PhilGEPS Certificate of Registration and Membership through GPPB Circular No. 07-2017, dated 31 July 2017, published in the Philippine Daily Inquirer on 18 August 2017.
+23 Informing all procurement entities on the lifting of the suspension on the implementation of the mandatory submission of PhilGEPS Certificate of Platinum Registration and membership in Competitive Bidding and Limited Source Bidding through GPPB Resolution No. 15-2021, dated 14 October 2021.